Providing Help Documents to the AppAgent

 python -m learner --app <app_name> --docs <path_of_the_docs>

-• Replace <app_name> with the name of the application, such as PowerPoint or WeChat.
+• Replace <app_name> with the Exact Process Name of the application, such as WINWORD.EXE for Microsoft Word or POWERPNT.EXE for PowerPoint.

 • Replace <path_of_the_docs> with the full path to the folder containing all your documents.